MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-asr-policy.md

 Attack surface reduction policies help reduce your attack surfaces, by minimizing the places where your organization is vulnerable to cyberthreats and attacks.
 For more information, see [Overview of attack surface reduction]( /windows/security/threat-protection/microsoft-defender-atp/overview-attack-surface-reduction) in the Windows Threat protection documentation.

-Find the endpoint security policies for attack surface reduction under *Manage* in the **Endpoint security** node of the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+Find the endpoint security policies for attack surface reduction under *Manage* in the **Endpoint security** node of the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 Each attack surface reduction *profile* manages settings for a specific area of a Windows 10/11 device.

 ## Prerequisites for Attack surface reduction profiles